-First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2021 cohort) 970 3576 37 В Number of students in line a who applied for need-based financial aid 900 2984 35 С Number of students in line b who were determined to have financial need 703 2417 29 D Number of students in line c who were awarded any financial aid 703 2415 20 Ε Number of students in line d who were awarded any need-based scholarship or grant aid 686 2357 16 F Number of students in line d who were awarded any need-based self-help aid 562 1991 13 G Number of students in line d who were awarded any non- need-based scholarship or grant aid 688 2344 15 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 337 1127 1
+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 1139 3809 64 В Number of students in line a who applied for need-based financial aid 1047 3127 43 С Number of students in line b who were determined to have financial need 790 2498 36 D Number of students in line c who were awarded any financial aid 790 2495 33 E Number of students in line d who were awarded any need-based scholarship or grant aid 373 1587 16 F Number of students in line d who were awarded any need-based self-help aid 613 1964 24 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 776 2442 28 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 400 1224 2

 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 13.9% 22.4% 7.3% J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 25,806 \$ 25,674 \$ 10,444 ĸ Average need-based scholarship and grant award of those in line e \$ 5,040 \$ 5,710 \$ 2,403 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ 2,324 \$ 3,208 \$ 1,424 М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 5,175 \$ 6,419 \$ 5,294
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 16.79 21.72 9.56 J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 26,265 \$ 26,617 \$ 11,740 K Average need-based scholarship and grant award of those in line e \$ 4,915 \$ 5,716 \$ 2,946 L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ 2,104 \$ 3,091 \$ 1,734 M Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based \$ 5,340 \$ 6,547 \$ 6,508 pa pandemic.
+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh.)
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 328 1151 8 0 Average dollar amount of institutional non-need- based scholarship and grant aid awarded to \$ 28,209 \$ 25,365 \$ 13,277 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 52 212 1 Q Average dollar amount of institutional non-need- based athletic scholarships and grants awarded to students in line p \$ 8,313 \$ 9,187 \$ 12,053

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

+- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 a.a g. aaaa.a o.o g. aaaa.aa a....... aog. oo o. oooa.o (aa.